fabianlee/anthos-nested-esx-manual/needed_on_adminws/k8s/istio-operator/README-1.6.6.txt

 # 'istio-ingressgateway' will be on EXTERNAL-IP
 kubectl get services -n istio-system

-# apply namespace labels for 1.6.6 (using older 'istio-injection')
+# apply legacy namespace labels for 1.6.6 (older 'istio-injection')
-istio-operator/namespace-labels-for-1.6.6.sh
+istio-operator/namespace-labels-legacy.sh

+# notice because of no revision there are no versions on: operator, iop, istiod, mutatingwebhook
 istio-operator/show-istio-versions.sh

 # create tls key/cert, k8s TLS secret, istio gateway using secret